hushmirror/docs/protocol/README.md

 when the transaction is made.

 If we assume that 50% of our nodes are Sybil nodes and we only relay our transaction to 50% of our connections, then on average, the FTE will only be correct
 25% of the time.
-As we assume the Sybil Attacker has a large percentage of network nodes, the FTE will increase in accuracy but never be more than 50% accurate, which is not very good at all.
+As we assume the Sybil Attacker has a larger percentage of network nodes, the FTE will increase in accuracy but never be more than 50% accurate, which is not very good at all.

 Nodes with small numbers of connections also do well against the attacker.
 If a node has only 3 outbound connections and makes a transaction, it will only relay it to 1